 Then choose a template with at least one placeholder.
 Click onto View on site to change into front-end editing mode.
-Locate the main placeholder and add a Row followed by a Column plugin from the section Bootstrap.
-Below that column add a Catalog List Views plugin from section Shop.
+Locate the main placeholder of the template, and from section Bootstrap, add a Container-plugin, followed by a Row-, followed by a Column-plugin.
+Below that column add a Catalog List Views-plugin from section Shop.
 Then publish the page, it should not display any products yet.